clientdb/clientdb/docs/docs/tutorial-basics/custom-view-values.md

 });
 ```

-Now we can use `isDone` field in every todo in our database
+Now we can use the `isDone` field in every todo in our database

 ```ts
 const todo = db.entity(todoEntity).create({